AI JAM 2022 – THRIVING TOGETHER

 grapple with why) transform the tragic and the painful with Appreciative Inquiry.
 Our experience working to increase DEI by

-This is a working session as insights and clarity are found through practicing formulating generative, appreciative questions within
+This was a working session as insights and clarity are found through practicing formulating generative, appreciative questions within

 (not outside of) marginalized identities.
 Inspired by our Appreciative Leadership Lotus Model, the flower can only grow from the mud,

-let’s find our strengths in the most unlikely places and experiences.
-We’ll begin by presenting our South African insights from working
+let’s us find our strengths in the most unlikely places and experiences.
+We began by presenting our South African insights from working

-with over 100 DEI with AI practitioners across the globe (whose networks reach in the thousands) and then start working collaboratively
+with over 100 DEI with AI practitioners across the globe (whose networks reach in the thousands) and then started working collaboratively

 in different groupings by diversity markers.
-We’ll end with sharing both generative questions and experiences across groups to inspire
+We ended with sharing both generative questions and experiences across groups to inspire

 and build our capacity to thrive together!